fobser/draft-fobser-dnsop-dnssec-keyrecovery/draft-fobser-dnsop-dnssec-keyrestore.md

 performed, because not enough key shares are available.
 This is particularly challenging in small to medium sized teams.

-On the other hand, a DNSSEC signed zones can be considered public data with its integrity protected by signatures.
-The signed zones can be added to the normal, established backup procedures.
+Unlike the private key, a DNSSEC signed zone can be considered public data with its integrity protected by signatures.
+Signed zones can be added to the normal, established backup procedures.

 # Conventions and Definitions